 2014 Lots of Possibility Finalists

-- BBQ Park (Louis Johnson): A BBQ pit, seating and canopy trees will create a place for the community to gather, cook and share food.
+- BBQ Park (Louis Johnson, Boyd Sowe): A BBQ pit, seating and canopy trees will create a place for the community to gather, cook and share food.
+Click here to see BBQ Park PowerPoint presentation to iudges.

-- Guerilla Putt-Putt (Dana Duncan, Jeff Mayes, Gwendolyn Kelly): A 9-hole, portable putt-putt golf course to be constructed for a series of day-long pop-up events in the community through spring, summer and fall.
+- Guerrilla Putt-Putt (Dana Duncan, Gwendolyn Kelly, Jeff Mayes): A 9-hole, portable putt-putt golf course to be constructed for a series of day-long pop-up events in the community through spring, summer and fall.
+Click here to see Guerrilla Putt-Putt PowerPoint presentation to iudges.

-- Lavender Garden (Christopher Head, Sha Shireman): Redirected rainwater, vegetated bioswales and french drains will be used to support lavender herb beds for decoration, potpourri and oil of lavender production.
+- Lots of Lavender (Christopher Head, Sha Shireman): Redirected rainwater, vegetated bioswales and french drains will be used to support lavender herb beds for decoration, potpourri and oil of lavender production.
+Click here to see Lots of Lavender PowerPoint presentation to iudges.

 Check out our Inspirations Gallery examples from other cities' vacant lot redevelopment competitions